Sudan's paramilitary RSF agrees to 72-hour Eid ceasefire

 RSF announcement comes amid festivities marking the end of the Islamic holy month of Ramadan but there was no immediate reaction from Sudanese army.

-Sudan's paramilitary Rapid Support Forces [or RSF] has agreed to 72-hour ceasefire on humanitarian grounds from 6 am [local time].
+"We call on all citizens to exercise caution, stay home, close doors and windows and lie down.
+We also call on these forces to be responsible and immediately stop fighting to protect innocent lives."

+The sounds of heavy fighting could be heard amid the call to prayer in the Sudanese capital, where mosques are expected to hold the morning services inside to protect worshippers, AP news agency reported on Friday.

-"The truce coincides with the blessed Eid al Fitr ... to open humanitarian corridors to evacuate citizens and give them the opportunity to greet their families," the RSF said in a statement on Friday.
+Earlier, it was reported that the RSF had agreed to a truce coinciding with the Eid al Fitr "to open humanitarian corridors to evacuate citizens and give them the opportunity to greet their families."

+Ahead of the announcement, Reuters news agency also reported that Khartoum, was rocked by bombing and shelling.

+There was no immediate comment from the army, and its chief, General Abdel Fattah al Burhan, did not mention a ceasefire in a pre-recorded speech posted on the army's Facebook page.

 On Thursday, Sudan's military chief refused to hold talks with his opponent but said he was open for mediation.

-Sudan's army chief General Abdel Fattah al Burhan received separate phone calls from Turkish President Erdogan, Saudi and Qatari foreign ministers, Egyptian intelligence chief and the US, an army statement reported, calling for a temporary ceasefire.
+Burhan received separate phone calls from Turkish President Erdogan, Saudi and Qatari foreign ministers, the Egyptian intelligence chief and the US, an army statement reported, calling for a temporary ceasefire.

 As battles raged, Burhan dismissed any prospects for negotiations with RSF chief Mohamed Hamdan Daglo, telling Al Jazeera television that he saw no option but "decisive military" action.